alexgenin/chouca/README.md

 # Chouca: a fast engine for stochastic cellular automata

-[stochastic cellular automata](https://en.wikipedia.org/wiki/Stochastic_cellular_automaton) are a class of models that are based on a 2D grid of cells, each being in one of several discrete states.
+[Stochastic cellular automata](https://en.wikipedia.org/wiki/Stochastic_cellular_automaton) are a class of models that are based on a 2D grid of cells, each being in one of several discrete states.
 At each time step, those cells can transition from one state to another with a given probability.
 This probability typically depends on the neighbors of the cell and the global state of the landscape.